City, Province, Country:

-Annual Salary: The Bank offers a competitive total compensation package with starting salaries, based on qualifications, generally ranging between $109,968 and $177,226 CAD (job grade 19 to 21). *Where the Bank has needs for specialized skills, it may offer higher cash compensation to exceptional candidates.
+(annual salary): The Bank offers a competitive total compensation package with starting salaries, based on qualifications, generally ranging between $69,359 and $81,599* (job grade 16). *Where the Bank has needs for specialized skills, it may offer higher starting salaries to exceptional candidates.

 Canada's central bank is the nation's pre-eminent macroeconomic policy institution.
 No other employer in the country offers you the unique opportunity to work at the very centre of Canada's economy, in an organization with significant impact on the economic and financial well-being of all Canadians.
 No matter what your area of expertise, you'll enjoy an open culture and a superior work environment that will challenge, energize, and motivate you to excel.
 (More info)

 As part of the Communications Department of the Bank of Canada, the Currency Museum strives to increase public awareness of the Bank of Canada’s responsibilities as they relate to Canada's monetary policy, financial system, bank notes and funds management.
 The Museum hosts exhibitions examining the history of money and offers educational programs about Canada’s monetary and economic heritage.

 Under the supervision of the Assistant Director, Currency Museum, you contribute to the mandate of the Museum.
 The Museum Writer develops all Museum-related communications products and services, and provides strategic communications analysis, advice and planning for the Museum communications; initiatives and products are intended to inform a diverse external audience about the Bank.